Developer-RONNIE/Christmas-Themed-Website/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Develop a sushi website showcasing popular food, trending sushi, and drinks using HTML and CSS with smooth subtle animations.
+Develop a Christmas Themed Website showcasing popular food, trending sushi, and drinks using HTML and CSS with smooth subtle animations using GSAP.

 <p align="center">
   <a href="https://developer-ronnie.hashnode.dev" target="_blank">